 Starting life as a herbivore, their diet is quite simple, but as they grow and develop into omnivores things get more complicated.
 By the time they become a frog their diet will be almost completely carnivorous.

 This article will take you through what tadpoles eat in the wild and give suggestions for what you can do to recreate this diet at home.

 Most tadpoles are fully aquatic, but there are some that are semiterrestrial (such as the Indirana beddomii).

 They are most commonly found in ponds and lakes that are surrounded by algae and plants which offer them protection from predators.

 Different species prefer slightly different environments.
 Colder species are found in waters ranging from 40-75°F. Keeping water at the higher end of this range will increase their growth rate, but if the temperature is too high then it can be harmful.

-Like many other freshwater animals, they are omnivores throughout most of their life, meaning that they can eat both plant and animal matter.
 The range of food available means that we still don’t know everything that tadpoles eat in the wild.

 However, they do not start life as omnivores.
 While hatching, they feed on their egg’s yolk sack which is high in protein to help them grow quickly.
 When the yolk is finished they need to find food themselves.

 Newly hatched babies are small; it’s hard to find other animals that are small enough to eat so they eat algae.
 When they’re young, they have a long coiled intestine which is specifically designed for digesting vegetation and extracting proteins and calcium.